dials/dials/doc/sphinx/documentation/tutorials/dials_for_ed.rst

 distortion was constant across the affected datasets and the ellipse parameters were determined by calibration using powder ring patterns.
 DIALS can handle distortion in the image plane using a pair of look-up tables.
-To generate appropriate tables for the distortion correction required here, run the
+To generate appropriate tables for the distortion correction required here, run these
-command:
+commands:

 .. code-block:: bash

+  cd $DATA_PARENT
   dials.generate_distortion_maps Lys_ED_Dataset_2/frame_value_018.cbf mode=ellipse ellipse.phi=-21.0 \
     ellipse.l1=1.0 ellipse.l2=0.956 ellipse.centre_xy=33.2475,33.2475